cesbo/help/src/content/docs/en/astra/troubleshooting/rp-filter.md

 - `2` - this setting enables loose reverse path filtering.
 This mode is less strict than strict reverse path filtering and allows packets to arrive on other interfaces, provided that they can be routed back to the source address on the interface from which they were received

 The choice of rp_filter setting depends on the specific network configuration and security requirements of the system.
 It is important to select the appropriate setting to ensure optimal security and performance of the network.

+## System Tune

+You can also use our [System Tune](/en/articles/system/tune/) script to optimize your Linux settings, including configuring the rp_filter parameter.